Kindly Myers Flaunts Bombshell Body In Pink Bikini: ‘Sorry For What I Said While We Were Quarantined’

 Kindly Myers flaunted her bombshell curves in another sexy Instagram update.
-The April 14 upload that showed her clad in a string bikini was enough to dazzle her 1.9 million followers.
+The April 14 post showed her clad in a string bikini that was sure to dazzle her 1.9 million followers.

 The Kentucky-born beauty was seen standing outside on the beach, striking a sexy pose.
-Myers leaned up against a large rock that was covered in green moss, using it to balance her weight.
-She planted both of her feet on the shore, standing in a small puddle of water.
-Behind her was another stretch of sand and moss-filled rocks as well as a sliver of water.
-The Playboy model did not share her specific location in the tag, but in the caption, she apologized for anything that she has said while in quarantine.
+Myers leaned up against a large rock that was covered in green moss, using the structure to balance on.
+She had both of her feet on the shore, standing in a small puddle of water.
+Behind her was a stretch of sand and moss-covered rocks as well as a sliver of water.
+The Playboy model did not share her specific location in the geotag, but in the caption, she apologized for anything that she has said while in quarantine.

-Myers, who recently stunned in Daisy Dukes, stared into the camera with a sultry gaze and half-smile, rocking a skimpy bikini from Nikita Naomi Crochet Bikinis that left almost nothing to the imagination.
+Myers, who recently stunned in Daisy Dukes, stared into the camera wearing a sultry gaze and half-smile, while rocking a skimpy two-piece from Nikita Naomi Crochet Bikinis that left almost nothing to the imagination.
 The light pink suit did nothing but favors for the “Professional Smokeshow’s” killer figure.
-The look included a skimpy pink top that was made of crochet fabric, boasting triangle cups and showing off a decent amount of cleavage.
-The halterneck tied behind Myers’ back, drawing further attention to her toned upper-half.
+The look included a tiny pink top that was made of crocheted fabric, boasting triangle cups that hinted at a good deal of cleavage.
+Straps tied behind Myers’ back, drawing further attention to her toned upper half.

 The blond bombshell also rocked a pair of skimpy bottoms that took her look to a whole new level.
-The dangerously small bottoms boasted string sides that showed off a large amount of her sculpted legs as well as a glimmer of her round booty.
+The dangerously small bottoms boasted string sides that showed off all of her sculpted legs as well as a glimpse of her round booty.
 Meanwhile, the daringly high cut drew even more attention to the model’s trim tummy.

 She added another layer of sex appeal to the photo, wearing her beautiful, blond locks swept to one side of her head.
-As for glam, Myers rocked her typical application of makeup that helped make all of her striking features pop.
-Her defined brows, thick mascara, and jet black eyeliner brought out her beautiful, oval eyes.
-She added a line of blush and highlighter on both of her cheeks, adding an element of shimmer to the look.
-Myers rounded off the look with a light pink gloss that perfectly complimented the hue of her suit.
+As for glam, Myers rocked her typical application of makeup that helped make her striking features pop.
+Her defined brows, thick mascara, and jet black eyeliner highlighted her beautiful eyes.
+She applied blush and highlighter to both of her cheeks, adding an element of shimmer.
+Myers rounded off the look with a light pink gloss that perfectly complemented the hue of her suit.

-Fans have shown the photo plenty of love in only an hour, clicking the “like” button over 6,000 times while flooding the comments section with over 120 compliments.
+Fans have shown the photo plenty of love in just an hour, clicking the “like” button over 6,000 times while flooding the comments section with over 120 compliments.

 “So hot I can’t even,” one follower raved, adding a single flame emoji.

-“Young and beautiful lady,” a second fan added on the cheeky photo.
+“Young and beautiful lady,” a second person said about the cheeky photo.

 “Just wonderful and beautiful,” a third admirer added with a series of red hearts.